Mintimate/oh-my-rime/README_en.md

 ## Configuration file description

 - `default.custom.yaml` set the input method, how to switch the input method, turn the page, etc.
-- `double_pinyin_flypy.custom.yaml` double pinyin scheme,
 - `squirrel.custom.yaml` mouse whisker tube (Mac version) to set which software defaults to English input, input method skin, etc.
 - `weasel.custom.yaml` Xiaolanghao (Win version) sets which software defaults to English input, input method skin, etc.
-- `custom_phrase.txt` set shortcut input, after the modification is completed, it needs to be re-deployed to take effect

 Most of the configuration files are commented.